 Please expect some, if not all, to be in place at 2022 in-person events as well.

-At a minimum, we will be following all mandated venue, municipality, and CDC guidelines.
 This list, and all protocols, are subject to change as the fluid COVID-19 situation changes.

 I have been vaccinated, do I need to provide a negative COVID-19 test?

 A negative COVID-19 test result is only required to be shown by those that cannot show proof of full vaccination.